NaturalHistoryMuseum/ckanext-ldap/README.md

 <!--testing-start-->
 There is a Docker compose configuration available in this repository to make it easier to run tests.
 The ckan image uses the Dockerfile in the `docker/` folder.

-To run the tests against ckan 2.9.x on Python3:
+To run the tests can be run against ckan 2.9.x and 2.10.x on Python3:

 1. Build the required images:
    ```shell